mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 In case you use JBDC OCI, enter the following URL:          Jdbc:oracle:oci:@Service_Name

 :warning: **Please note that all the settings described in chapter 3.4.3 are deleted in case you update the SSMS.
-Therefore, you must repeat all the above steps.**
+Therefore, you must repeat all the above steps**

 ## SSMS database connection pool settings